-Members of the Iroquois Valley REIT board have not been compensated solely for their service as directors.
-Directors who are also employees or contractors of the Company are typically paid for their work as employees or contractors, as applicable.
-The board has commissioned a board compensation study to determine appropriate levels of compensation for board members.
-In the future, the board may determine that reasonable compensation is appropriate for directors.
+Members of the Iroquois Valley REIT board who are not employees are entitled to receive a stipend and stock grants for their service as directors, subject to the Non-Employee Director Compensation Policy dated June 3, 2022.
+Directors who are also employees or contractors of the Company are typically paid for their work as employees or contractors, as applicable, but are not additionally compensated for their service as directors.